There's no point beating about the bush: when it comes to effectively sawing logs, the WORX WG303.1 is one of the best chainsaws we tested.

-Having a chainsaw around the house can be quite useful.
-However, highly-powered gas models aren’t the best fit for everyone.
+Having a chainsaw around the house can be useful for odd jobs and DIY projects; however, highly-powered gas models aren’t the best fit for everyone.
 Electric models like the WORX WG303.1 provide much of the same utility of a gas model while reducing the maintenance and skill required to operate one.
 And costing less than $100, it is our best value pick for this category.

 The WORX WG303.1 has an 16-inch guide bar, which is one of the longest among all the chainsaws we compared.
-This allows you to take on more heavy duty tasks than battery powered models such the Kobalt KCS 120-07 and Black & Decker LCS1020 which have 12- and 10-inch bars respectively.
+This allows you to take on more heavy-duty tasks than battery-powered models such as the Kobalt KCS 120-07 and Black & Decker LCS1020 which have 12- and 10-inch bars respectively.

 We used each of the chainsaws we reviewed to cut a 6x6-inch piece of lumber.
 As we suspected, the gas models made the quickest, smoothest work of this task.
 They all took well under 10 seconds to make the cut.
 The WORX WG303.1 held its own – making the cut in about 14 seconds.
 This may seem exceptionally slow by comparison, but unless you require that kind of speed regularly, there’s no reason to spend $100 extra for a gas model.